 heroicrelics.org

-Return to U.S. Space and Rocket Center
+Return to U.S. Space & Rocket Center

 V-1

 The Rocket Park displays what is identified as a "German V-1."
 However, the sign shows a picture of what appears to be a JB-2 Loon (the American version of the V-1).
-While I'm not entirely certain as to the origins of this specific vehicle, it does appear to be a JB-2: the forward pulse jet support fairing on the leading and trailing edges of the V-1 fairing were parallel, both swept back, while the leading edge of the Loon's fairing was nearly vertical and its trailing edge swept back at a steep angle.
+While I'm not entirely certain as to the origins of this specific vehicle, it does appear to be a JB-2: the forward pulse jet support fairing leading and trailing edges on the V-1 were parallel, both swept back, while the leading edge of the Loon's fairing was nearly vertical and its trailing edge swept back at a steep angle.

 Regardless of the vehicle's origin, I see that it is missing its nose fairing.